BloodSTOP® iX Advanced Hemostat and WoundHEAL® Matrix for Burn Surgery

 BloodSTOP® iX is a next generation advanced hemostatic and wound healing matrix made from water soluble, etherified sodium carboxymethyl cellulose.
 It is used by medical professionals and hospitals.
 It is a fully biocompatible, non-irritating, woven matrix of natural cellulose.
 It absorbs blood and exudates, transforms into a gel and adheres to any wound and, upon contact with blood, initiates blood coagulation, stops bleeding fast, and forms a protective layer that creates an autologous moist wound healing environment.

-It has European Union CE Certification for internal and surface use, including with anticoagulant medications.
-BloodSTOP® iX currently has US Market Clearance for surface wound hemostasis.
+BloodSTOP® iX has both European Union Class II & III CE Mark Certifications for absorbable implant and topical wound use, including patients on anticoagulant medications.
+It currently has US Market Clearance for topical wound hemostasis.

 BloodSTOP® iX Advanced Hemostat and WoundHEAL

 BloodSTOP® iX Advanced Hemostat, WoundHEAL, and Trauma Matrix

 - Facilitates more aggressive operation due to control of hemorrhage

 - Absorbs blood and exudates, turns into a translucent gel, easy to seal and monitor the wound